plkmo/NLP_Toolkit/README.md

 ## 3) Text Summarization
-Text summarization aims to distill a paragraph chunk into a few sentences that capture the essential information.
+Text summarization aims to distil a paragraph chunk into a few sentences that capture the essential information.
 This library contains the following models for text summarization:
 1. Convolutional Transformer
 2. Seq2Seq (LAS architecture)